aragilar/dnd-flask/data/documentation/classes.md

 Adventurers sometimes advance in more than one class.
 A rogue might switch direction in life and swear the oath of a paladin, A barbarian might discover latent magical abilily and dabble in the sorcerer class while continuing to advance as a barbarian.
 Elves are known to combine martial mastery with magical training and advance as fighters and wizards simultaneously.
 Optional rules for combining classes in this way, called multiclassing, appear in chapter 6.

-Twelve classes - listed in the Classes table - are found in almost every D&D world and define the spectrum of typical adventurers.
+Twelve classes---listed in the Classes table---are found in almost every D&D world and define the spectrum of typical adventurers.

 **Classes**